Exercise can boost immunity and reduce anxiety

 It zaps anxiety.
 Ever notice that you can start a workout feeling stressed and anxious, and end it feeling good?
 It isn’t in your head.

 Or, actually, it is: According to a new study from Princeton University, exercise appears to change the chemistry of the brain by causing the release of GABA, a neurotransmitter that helps quiet brain activity and minimize anxiety.
 The study found that people who ran regularly had a low reaction to stressful situations, even if they hadn’t run in more than 24 hours.

 It boosts immunity.
 Regular exercise can reduce your risk of certain serious health conditions, including heart disease, diabetes and some cancers.
-It can also decrease your chances of developing -- and getting stuck with -- more common illnesses, such as flus and colds.
+It can also decrease your chances of developing – and getting stuck with – more common illnesses, such as flus and colds.
 (According to one recent study, colds lasted 43% longer for people who exercised once a week or less.)

+It brings on better sleep.
 If you’re having sleep problems, skip the pills and hit the pool, track or spin studio.
 According to one study, people who exercised regularly for about 10 weeks reported sleeping better than they had previously.